freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/elements-and-tags-question-b.md

 ## --text--

-What are the three parts of an HTML element?
+What are the three parts of most HTML elements?

 ## --answers--

-It has an opening tag, self closing tag and content.
+An opening tag, self closing tag, and content.

 ---

-It has an opening tag, closing tag and content.
+An opening tag, closing tag, and content.

 ---

-It has an opening tag, closing tag and attribute.
+An opening tag, closing tag, and attribute.

 ## --video-solution--